 Many anglers actually make the mistake of using wire leaders that are way too thick and visible underwater, which will cost quite a few fish.

-Soft and thin multi-strand wire trace up to 10lb is your very best choice.
-Not only is this material extremely thin and flexible, making it almost invisible underwater, it is also a very soft type of wire that the perch will not mind at all.
-Multi-strand wire can be tied directly to your lure or hook, making crimps and snap swivels obsolete.
+A soft and thin multi-strand wire trace up to 10lb is your very best choice.
+Not only is this material extremely thin and flexible, but it is also a very soft type of wire that the perch will not mind at all.
+Another advantage of this type of wire material is that it is knottable.

-My personal favorite when it comes to wire traces for perch is the 10lb Drennan Soft Strand.
-Find it on Amazon via this link
+Pro Tip: My personal favourite when it comes to wire traces for perch is the 10lb Drennan Soft Strand.
+Find it on Amazon here.

 Continue reading this article if you want to know all the advantages of using this incredible multi-strand wire and why it works so well for perch.

 What Is The Best Wire Trace for Perch?

 Perch can be rather picky and line-shy hunters, which is why it is extremely important to use wire that is as thin and invisible as possible.

 Luckily, modern technology has come up with multi-strand wire traces, which fulfill all the above criteria!

 Multi-strand wire is made of 7 (1×7) or 49 (7×7) extremely thin wire strands that are woven together into one braided main strand.
 This makes multi-strand traces both unbelievably soft, smooth, flexible and thin.

 But the best part is that they have all the strength and abrasion resistance of a normal single-strand wire.
 Truly amazing tackle right there!